collective/collective.trustedimports/README.md

    - allow setting arbitrary attributes of passed in objects?

-3. Find a place in trusedimports for your whitelist. e.g. [stdlib.py](collective/trustedimports/stdlib.py)
+3. Find a place in trusedimports for your whitelist. e.g. [stdlib.py](collective/trustedimports/stdlib.py) or add an additional file.
+Ensure this file is included in ```configure.zcml```.
+If you are whitelisting a pypi package it should go into its own file and conditions in ```configure.zcml``` so there are no errors when that package is not available.

 4. Add your whitelist
    - e.g. ```whitelist_module(module='base64', classes=['b64encode', 'b64decode'])```
    - Only whitelist functions that are safe.
+For example never whitelist functions that access local file system files.
    - you can use our [convenience function](https://github.com/collective/collective.trustedimports/blob/master/collective/trustedimports/util.py#L9) to handle whitelisting in both zope.security and Products.PythonScripts at the same time (there are two different systems of restricted python).
    - If what you want to whitelist does include unsafe calls such as access to the filesystem, there are [ways to monkey patch to make it safe](https://github.com/collective/collective.trustedimports/blob/master/collective/trustedimports/safezipfile.py#L58)
    - Don't contribute convinience functions.
 The goal of trustedimports is how you use the module should remain unchanged.